Academics

 Dr. Khaled Hegazy,

-Associate Dean School of Business and Finance
+Dean of the School of Business and Finance

 Dr. Hegazy has been awarded the Fulbright’s Commission Senior Scholar Scholarship and is a visiting Professor at Kellogg Graduate School of Management at Northwestern University (Evanston, Illinois USA), and the School of Business & Economics at the UAE University (Al Ain – UAE).